molrs/molrs-book/src/smiles/parsing-smiles.md

     - Uncommon elements or atoms with attributes need a bracket.
 - Add a new bond.
 - Edit the bond order of the next bond.
-- Manage the root atoms of branches.
+- Manage the root atoms for branches.
 - Add ring closures.

 Handling all five simultaneously in a single pass through the SMILES string ends up looking pretty complicated.
 So, we will break it down as much as we can.
 This will (1) convince me I wrote this function correctly (I've rewritten this function three times already...) and (2) help newcomers understand how molrs parses SMILES strings.